Evanescence

 When is Evanescence's next concert?

-Evanescence's next concert is on July 9, 2026 in Tinley Park, United States.
+Evanescence's next concert is on September 8, 2026 in Leeds, United Kingdom.

 Which cities is Evanescence playing?